 About Darrell Duthie

-Darrell lives with his family in the Netherlands, not far from the battlefields of the First World War.
+Darrell lives in the Netherlands, not far from the battlefields of the First World War.
 He grew up throughout Canada, but spent most of his youth in the shadow of the Rocky Mountains in Calgary, Alberta where he studied Political Science & Economics, and thought briefly of joining the Navy.
 Instead, he moved to the Netherlands to complete an MBA.
-After a first career as an analyst in the European equity markets he embarked upon a new one in writing fiction.
+After a first career in the European equity markets he embarked upon a new one in writing fiction.
 His debut novel, Malcolm MacPhail’s Great War, was published in 2017.
 This was followed by My Hundred Days of War in 2018 and A War for King and Empire in 2020.

 The idea for a novel about the Great War slowly came to life as the centennials began, coinciding with a trip to Ypres, Belgium.
 “I wanted to take a completely different tack (with the Malcolm MacPhail WW1 series) than many other Great War novels and actually write about the war itself,” says Duthie.
 “WW1 is full of stories that almost no one knows about.
 And they’re crying out to be told.”

 Darrell’s first novel, Malcolm MacPhail’s Great War, introduced the world to Malcolm MacPhail, a young Canadian soldier whose penchant for plain-speaking proves almost as hazardous as the momentous battles of the Great War in which he finds himself.
 Through his eyes we experience the “war to end all wars”.
 With Darrell’s second book, My Hundred Days of War, the story continues into the fall of 1918.
-A War for King and Empire takes a step back to 1915 as MacPhail arrives for the first time on the Western Front.
+A War for King and Empire takes a step back to 1915 with MacPhail arriving for the first time on the Western Front.

 About Malcolm MacPhail